Vanalio/Neat-AI/note.md

 ## FIXME

-- move render genome to genome class and fix it
+- move render genome to visualize class and fix it

 ## CHECK

-- crossover selection of parents probabnility
-- crossover split?
-- disabled genes are correctly inherited
+- all the returns (redundant, mixed to side effects, computing them when not needed because an attribute is present in self or elsewhere, etc.)
-- what happens to neurons after crossover (too many hidden neurons respect to connections)
+- what happens to neurons (copied, cloned). when inherited or muted, shared?

 ## ADD